 - It has sufficient liquidity in its movements.
-For this purpose, we will maximise the use of the council's online HSBC facility to place money either overnight or on a short-term basis; - It maintains a policy covering both the categories of investment types it will invest in, criteria for choosing investment counter parties with adequate security, and monitoring of their security.
+For this purpose, we will maximise the use of the council's online HSBC facility to place money either evernight or on a short-term basisWe continually monitor our cash flow position maintaining a balance between short term lending and availability of resources in our main HSBC account taking advantage of the interest rates that are now available on this HSBC account at 0.1% below base rate; - It maintains a policy covering both the categories of investment types it will invest in, criteria for choosing investment counter parties with adequate security, and monitoring of their security.